Have you ever had an FSAVC with Provident Mutual?

 Provident Mutual mis-sold FSAVC with various different Aspects:

 - Provident Mutual may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Provident Mutual may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Provident Mutual may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Provident Mutual may not have made their consumers aware about the chance of purchasing "Added Years".
+- Provident Mutual may not have made their customers aware about the chance of purchasing "Added Years".

 - Provident Mutual may not have made their customers aware that any fees & charges that their FSAVC incurred.

 - I didn't ask Provident Mutual to set-up my FSAVC.

 - Provident Mutual led me to believe that my employer would pay into my FSAVC.

 - Provident Mutual gave me advice that my FSAVC would give me a bigger pension pot upon retirement.